blazium-engine/blazium-docs/tutorials/ui/gui_using_fonts.rst

 Using Fonts
 ===========

-Godot allows you to set specific fonts for different UI nodes.
+Blazium allows you to set specific fonts for different UI nodes.

 There are three different places where you can setup font usage.
 The first is the theme editor.
 Choose the node you want to set the